MaximeMRF/adonisjs-jwt/README.md

     }),
     // add the jwt guard
     jwt: jwtGuard({
-      // tokenName a string, it can be optional
+      // tokenName is the name of the token passed as cookie, it can be optional, by default it is 'token'
-      tokenName: '1h',
+      tokenName: 'custom-name',
       // tokenExpiresIn can be a string or a number, it can be optional
       tokenExpiresIn: '1h',
       // if you want to use cookies for the authentication instead of the bearer token (optional)